 A ratio around 1 suggests a balance between acquisition cost and customer value.
 It’s important to closely monitor this ratio to ensure it doesn’t tip unfavorably over time.

 Conversely, if the ratio is significantly higher than 1, it may signal that your customer acquisition costs are outpacing the potential value those customers bring.
 This could indicate an issue with your acquisition strategy, retention efforts, or pricing.

 Activation rates are a great way to measure acquisition success rates for SaaS companies.
 In most cases, companies determine activation rates by measuring engagement with a certain feature, completing a certain action, or achieving a specific outcome.
 Compared to CAC and LTV, this makes activation rates a more flexible metric.

 Nonetheless, it is an accurate marker of how effectively a startup’s product or service is being adopted and utilized by its user base.
 The activation point and rates can vary across industries and the goals of your company.

 Trial Conversion Rate is a pivotal metric for startups trying to assess the effectiveness of their customer acquisition strategies.
 It signifies the percentage of trial users who convert into paying customers after experiencing the startup’s product or service.

 This rate provides valuable insights into the startup’s ability to engage, captivate, and demonstrate value to potential customers.

 Formula: Trial Conversion Rate = (Number of Trial Users Who Convert / Total Number of Trial Users) * 100

-A higher trial conversion rate suggests successful user engagement, compelling value proposition, and an effective trial experience.
+A higher trial conversion rate suggests successful user engagement, a compelling value proposition, and an effective trial experience.
 Conversely, a lower rate could indicate room for improvement in onboarding, product communication, or trial duration.

 Your own Support Portal in 5 minutes!